East Dallas' Khao Noodle Shop closes for good.

-Petra and the Beast is one of the Best New Restaurants in America.
+Petra and the Beast was named one of the Best New Restaurants in America in 2019.

 Ceviche Oyster Bar is a casual Mexican seafood spot in Bishop Arts.
 Courtesy of COB